-Any questions or to contact the editor e-mail: editor@legaltypist.com Or
+Any questions or to contact the editor e-mail: editor@legaltypist.com or

 Please feel free to forward a copy of The Legal Connection to your colleagues and associates.
-If you have received The Legal Connection from a friend and wish to subscribe, go to legaltypist.com.
+If you have received The Legal Connection from a friend and wish to subscribe, send an e-mail to subscribe@thelegalconnection.com.
 Thank you!